 What is a principal residence exemption and how do I know if I have one?

-A homestead exemption entitles the owner of real property an exemption from the 18* mills of school operating tax for the percentage of taxable value used as a primary residence.
+A principal residence exemption entitles the owner of real property an exemption from the 18* mills of school operating tax for the percentage of taxable value used as a primary residence.
 The principal residence exemption must be claimed on a form approved by the Michigan Department of Treasury, form 2368 Homeowner's Principal Residence Exemption Affidavit.
 The principal residence exemption for your property will be included on your assessment notice expressed as a percentage.
 The principal residence exemption percentage will also be displayed on your tax bills.
 A principal residence exemption of 100% means your property is exempted from 100% of school operating taxes.
 Voted school bonded debt levies are NOT exempted.

 How can I receive a credit on my property taxes?